SAP-samples/abap-platform-rap630/exercises/ex0/README.md

 - **Option 2**: You conduct these exercises on your own in one of the shared ABAP trial systems.
 - **Option 3**: You condcut these exercises on your own in your own SAP BTP ABAP Environment system.

-## Option 1 - SAP led hands-on exercise
+## Option 1 - SAP-led hands-on workshop (e.g. at SAP TechEd, SAP user group events, SAP CodeJams, ...)

 <details>
         <summary>click to expand the exercise description</summary>